 As the sun gets higher in the sky, your first instinct might be to shed some layers.
 However, wearing long sleeves will protect your shoulders and prevent sunburn better than your tank top.
 Long pants and closed toe shoes protect against cactus spikes and rocks.

-5. monsoons are a real phenomena in the desert
+5. Monsoons are a real phenomenon in the desert.

 Yes – the heat is the most important element to prepare for to hike the desert safely.
 However, in the rainy season, monsoons can be a real threat and should be taken seriously.

 Always check the weather report before you head out, and be prepared to turn around quickly should you be caught in a storm or a flash flood.

 6. Bring a friend – AND a first aid kit.

 Hiking solo can raise a few safety concerns in the desert – what if you get lost, or injured?
 While I personally value my solo hikes greatly, I can certainly understand why one could make you nervous.

 No matter where you’re hiking, a small first aid kit is an excellent resource to have on hand at all times.
 Hiking with a friend is another great option.
 If you can do both, even better!

 Alternatively, before you head out, let a friend know your exact plans.
 In case you have an unexpected emergency, a trusted person knows your whereabouts.